 Deep fried cakes

-Before the cast iron stove found its way into Danish homes in the 1830s, baked cakes were a special luxury.
-In households without a stove, cakes cooked in fat were more or less the only way to enjoy something sweet at the Christmas table.
-We still know klejner, peppernuts and fat biscuits today, all of which were either cooked in fat or baked at the open hearth.
+Before cast iron stoves entered Danish homes in the 1830s, baked cakes were a special luxury.
+In households without a stove, cakes cooked in fat were almost the only way to add something sweet to the Christmas table.
+Traditional Danish christmas treats - still very popular today - were either cooked in fat or baked at the open hearth.

 Deep fried cakes

-'Smolt' is an old Danish word for rendered fat.
-The Smolt cake offers a good idea of how Christmas cakes tasted before the arrival of the stove, although you can certainly adjust the flavour with modern spices such as vanilla and lemon zest, and you may choose to dust them with icing sugar.
+"Smolt“ is an old Danish word meaning melted fat.
+These deep fried cakes give you a good idea of how Christmas cakes tasted before the stove became common.
+You can, however, adjust the flavour with modern ingredients such as vanilla and lemon zest, and you may choose to dust them with icing sugar.

 Procedure

-Mix the three types of flour, salt, nuts and berries.
+Mix the three types of flour with salt, nuts and berries.
 Add the milk and stir well.
-Add the honey and eggs.
-Whisk the batter, which should have the consistency of firm porridge.
-Adjust with a little more flour or milk if needed.
+Add honey and eggs.
+Whisk the batter until it has the consistency of thick porridge.
+Adjust if needed with a little more flour or milk.

 Melt and heat the fat in a pot.

-Using two spoons, gently lower spoonfuls of batter, each about one to two tablespoons, into the hot pork fat.
-Leave space between them, so avoid cooking too many at once.
-The Smolt cakes are cooked for about ten minutes and turned during cooking so they become crisp and golden.
+Using two spoons, carefully drop portions of batter of about one to two tablespoons into the hot lard.
+Leave plenty of space between them, so do not cook too many at once.
+Cook the deep fried cakes for about 10 minutes, turning them during cooking so they become crisp and golden.

 Serve with honey.